ECN-SEC-SMP/tp4-note-delfouilloux_ravain_rossard/README.md

 Figure 4 - Map described in the Parcelle.txt file

 You must also enable the saving of a Map to a backup file.
 Complete your previous class diagram with the Map class.

+## More algorithmy - Bonus

+### Raise an exception for a polygon with points not in counterclockwise order
+To check if a list of points is in counterclockwise orientation, look for the point at the bottom left.
+The scalar product of the vectors formed by this point (O) and the two next points in the list ($P_i$ and $P_{i+1}$) must be positive:
+($\vec{OP_i} \cdot \vec{OP_{i+1}} > 0$).
+Implement this algorithm and raise an exception if the list of points is not in counterclockwise orientation.

+### Raise an exception for a polygon with intersecting edges
+To check if a polygon has intersecting edges, you can, for each edge, check if it intersects with the other edges.
+If an edge intersects with another edge, the polygon has intersecting edges and an exception should be raised.
+This exception should be raised when the polygon is constructed, but also when the polygon is modified (for example, when a point is added to the polygon).